Anti-Bullying Job Description - Click here to download

-We are here to make sure that if any student is unhappy about friendship issues or bullying, that our team can help out before anything becomes bullying and makes students unhappy.
-We are always there to talk to, alongside the rest of the team and we can be easily recognised as we wear purple lanyards with Anti Bullying Ambassador on the front and a large blue ‘A’ badge.
+We are here to make sure that if any learner is unhappy about friendship issues or bullying, that our team can help out before anything becomes bullying and makes learners unhappy.
+We are always there to talk to, alongside the rest of the team and we can be easily recognised with Anti Bullying Ambassador badges.

-Before we leave Longdendale we want to reduce conflict and the small number of incidents even further and we are looking forward to sharing our work with future students and our personal experiences to ensure a safe environment where bullying is not accepted or tolerated.
+Before we leave Longdendale we want to continue to reduce conflict and the small number of incidents even further and we are looking forward to sharing our work with future learners and our personal experiences to ensure a safe environment where bullying is not accepted or tolerated.

 We have been trained in July 2019 at the Anti -bullying event in Manchester hosted by the Princess Diana Team linked to the Anti - bullying Alliance initiative.